-A leaky roof can lead to water damage and mold.
+A leaking roof can lead to water damage and mold.
 Learn tips on how to find the water source and how to prevent further damage until you can repair the leak.

 While placing buckets on the floor to catch dripping water can temporarily prevent water damage to your floors and furniture, this isn't a good long-term solution.
 Instead, you'll need to identify and repair the source of the leak.
-Read on to learn how to fix a leaking roof.
+Read on to learn how to fix roof leakage.

 To start repairing your leaky roof, you’ll first need to locate the source of the leak.
 Water typically comes in through missing or broken shingles, or through poorly sealed areas around chimneys or skylights.

 According to Bob Vila, you’ll need to head up to the attic to check for damage.
 Make sure you take a flashlight and step carefully from joist to joist if you don’t have an attic floor.
 Using your flashlight, examine the underside of the roof.
 Look for areas that are darker than the rest of the roof, which indicates a roof leak.
 If it has rained recently, this will be difficult to see, so wait until the weather's a little drier to try this.

 If you can’t find any dark spots, have a friend go outside and climb up on a ladder to spray water liberally onto the roof using a hose.
 Once you find the leak, mark it so you can easily locate the spot to repair later on.